 One pound of honey can contain the pollen from two million flowers.

 Imagine the impact of that on your gut-biome diversity from real raw and natural honey.

 This is a precious thing and should be respected and used sparingly.

 Commercialism and Bees

 Most commercial and small local apiarists supplement their hives with sugar or syrup water to speed up harvest.
-The bees stop harvesting bee pollen to make bee bread and live on the sugar supplement.
+The bees stop harvesting bee pollen to make bread and live on sugar supplements.
 Instead of foraging wild pollen, they spend their days fermenting sugar water into a honey-flavored syrup that isn't good for humans or bees.

 This is common sense.
 Not science.

 Commercial and larger honey operations also use antibiotics, unnatural plastic comb in the hives, and chemicals to control ticks and mites.
 All of these uses interrupt natural bee behavior.
 Constantly removing mites for them makes them forget grooming practices, leading to poor body and hive hygiene.
 Once the bees no longer groom for mites, they chase out the hive beetles, wax moths or fight off predators because they forgot how.
 They depend on these chemicals that remain in the human-made syrup-honey and wax.
 It must continually be applied to keep the hive alive once the bees forget how to care for themselves.

 Sure it tastes good, good as the corn/beet/sugarcane syrup that it is, and the process looks natural at a distance, but that is about it.
 These practices weaken the bee as a species.